-As a student ID, the Buzz Card provides access to student computer labs, the Young Center, Health Services, and student activities including athletic events, plays, and concerts.
-As a library card, you can utilize the resources in the library.
-As a meal-plan card, the Buzz Card is accepted at all on-campus food venues.
-Your purchases are deducted from your board plan as a meal swipe or from your dining dollars decliningbalance.
-As a debit card, your Buzz Card can be used at on-campus vending machines, the University Bookstore, at University Mail Services, copiers, and at off-campus vendors that accept Buzz Bucks.
-See participating vendors atwww.BHSU.edu/BuzzCard.
-As a pre-paid card, your Buzz Card is used for laundry services in the residence halls (see below).
-Finally, as a security card, your Buzz Card provides access to your residence hall.
+As a student ID, your Buzz Card provides access to BHSU computer labs, the Young Center Fitness Center, Health Services, and student activities, such as athletic events, plays, and concerts.
+As an access credential, your Buzz Card provides door access to your residence hall and other buildings.
+As a meal card, your Buzz Card is accepted at all oncampus dining areas.
+Meal purchases are deducted from your board plan, your Dining Dollars balance, or Buzz Bucks.
+As a debit card, Buzz Bucks can be spent at on-campus vending machines, laundry machines, printers, dining areas, the University Bookstore, Mail Services, and off-campus vendors.